Get a complimentary Google Analytics 4 Setup

 How To Set Your 2023 Digital Marketing Budget

 It’s that time again — budget-setting for next year.
-Joy.
-Not!
-(Really, like 2020 hasn’t been hard enough?!)
+Joy!
+Not so much.

 But, it’s a necessary and worthwhile business planning activity.
 Especially in light of the continued pandemic and permanent changes to how people work, recreate and manage their lives.
 (Hint: online or via an app).

 Leaning in to digital marketing during 2023 is essential because it’s the new norm.

 We can help take some of the sting out of crafting your digital marketing budget plan.
 Read on for our experience-gained recommendations.

 Digital Marketing In A Nutshell

 Digital marketing is the subset of marketing that’s conducted online or that leverages the internet, social media platforms and digital media content types (e.g., imagery, sound/music, video, AR, VR).
 Here are some other key elements of digital marketing:

 - It can encompass everything from your website or ecommerce shop to your SMS advertising to online forms, polls and surveys.
 And beyond!